Urban Pulse Privacy Policy

 ap-southeast-2).

-Where personal information is disclosed to an overseas processor listed in Section 6, that disclosure is the only path by which the information leaves Australia in the ordinary course of operating the service.
+Where personal information is disclosed to an overseas processor listed in Section 6, that disclosure is the ordinary path by which the information leaves Australia to operate the service.

 7.2 Security measures